Review of DEVO’s New Album “Something for Everybody”

 12. March On

 Okay, as I said, I am a fan of DEVO and I cannot look at Something for Everybody from an outsider’s perspective, but I can tell you this, as a fan, I was very worried that I would be disappointed in the new album.
 I was not.
-In fact after 2 decade this album is more than I ever expected.
+In fact, after two decades this album is more than I ever expected.

 Something for Everybody has…OMG…something for everybody (see what they did there) and will not disappoint lifelong DEVOtees.
 While at the same time it could introduce a whole new generation to DEVO.
 I guess it is true when they say … later is now.
 Duty Now for the Future!